Ryan-Geddes/learning-journal/README.md

 #the invisible line is no longer green and red I think it was just showing that way because oh wait Ryan just said it's a preview and the red is what it was, green is the new update that makes sense dope.

 ###### this sentence also has 6 hashtags in front of it, did the other one not work because it's in the middle of a list?

+[this is a link to a website I found on google of basic markdown commands to hit the 5 minimum markdown requirement] (https://www.markdownguide.org/cheat-sheet/)

+# Growth Mindset:
+## What it means to me